-- Contactless reader mode allows the device to accept and process SoftPOS payments. - Contactless card emulation mode enables the device to act as a user's bank card to make a payment. - Contactless peer-to-peer mode lets the device communicate with other NFC capable devices.
+- Contactless reader mode allows the device to accept and process SoftPOS payments. - Contactless card emulation mode enables the device to act as a user's bank card to make a payment. - Contactless peer-to-peer mode lets the device communicate with other NFC capable devices and possibly make peer-topeer payments 7.